 Because of the wide range of skills used in different computer support jobs, there are many paths into the occupation.
 A bachelor’s degree is required for some computer support specialist positions, but an associate’s degree or postsecondary classes may be enough for others.

-In May 2012, the median annual wage for computer network support specialists was $59,090.
-The median annual wage for computer user support specialists was $46,420 in May 2012.
+The median annual wage for computer support specialists was $50,380 in May 2014.

 Compare the job duties, education, job growth, and pay of computer support specialists with similar occupations.